Domisys/nagios-plugins-rabbitmq/README.md

   - Use the `/api/connections` API to gather details of connections used, their state and their throughput

+- check\_rabbitmq\_federation
+  - Use the `/api/federation-links` API to gather details of the federation links and their status.

 - check\_rabbitmq\_objects
   - Use a variety of APIs to count instances of various objects on the server.
 These include vhosts, exchanges, bindings, queues and